Reading time: 35 minutes

 That is, it can show targeted social media ads to those

-• Who are most likely to use social media (Demographic).
+- Who are most likely to use social media (Demographic).

 If the cause is more pertinent to those in a specific area (Geography), then that parameter figures in too!

-• Revenue: (or for nonprofits, donations).
+- Revenue: (or for nonprofits, donations).
 You can also classify your audience based on how much they spend on your organization.

-• Channel: though this partly comes under ‘Behavioral’, identifying which channel your prospects tend to use the most can help inform your marketing strategy.
+- Channel: though this partly comes under ‘Behavioral’, identifying which channel your prospects tend to use the most can help inform your marketing strategy.

-• Intent: Knowing why they interact with your organization.
+- Intent: Knowing why they interact with your organization.
 For nonprofits, it could mean knowing why a donor is giving.
 For businesses, it could be knowing the problem the prospect wants a solution for.

-• Prospect journey: If you already have a defined prospect journey, then you can also classify the lead based on which stage he is in.
+- Prospect journey: If you already have a defined prospect journey, then you can also classify the lead based on which stage he is in.
 Eg. If he is still in the ‘awareness’ stage, then you won’t call him with an Ask.
 Rather, you would send targeted Ads his way so that he moves down the funnel.

-Lead segmentation begins at list building
+Lead list segmentation begins with list building

-Way back in 2008, this was every campaign manager’s and marketers dream – millions of prospects to engage, raise funds, and consolidate support!
+Way back in 2008, this was every campaign manager’s and marketer’s dream – millions of prospects to engage, raise funds, and consolidate support!

-Fast forward to 2020, and marketers would be a bit divided in their enthusiasm.
+Fast forward to 2024, and marketers would be a bit divided in their enthusiasm.
 Let me tell you why.

 Here’s how the campaigns were set up.
 The first is when a voter texts in with the keyword VP (2008)